-E. ACADEMICALLY CHALLENGING CURRICULUM TO ENHANCE LEARNING

-(ACCEL)/ VERTICAL ACCELERATION
+E. ACADEMICALLY CHALLENGING CURRICULUM TO ENHANCE LEARNING (ACCEL)/ VERTICAL ACCELERATION

 Each school must offer the following ACCEL options: whole-grade and midyear promotion; subject matter acceleration and virtual instruction in higher grade-level subjects.
-Additional ACCEL options may include, but are not limited to: enriched science, technology, engineering, and mathematics (STEM) coursework; enrichment programs; flexible grouping; advanced academic courses, combined classes; self-paced instruction and advanced-content instruction.
-The principal, after consultation with the parent/guardian, guidance counselors, teachers and the Assistant Superintendent for Instructional Services shall determine if placement in an above grade level course offered by The Okeechobee County School Board or grade level acceleration is appropriate.
+Additional ACCEL options may include, but are not limited to:enriched science, technology, engineering, and mathematics (STEM) coursework; enrichment programs; flexible grouping; advanced academic courses, combined classes; self-paced instruction and advanced-content instruction.
+The principal, after consultation with the parent/guardian, guidance counselors, teachers and the Superintendent shall determine if placement in an above grade level course offered by The Okeechobee County School Board or grade level acceleration is appropriate.
 Factors considered in making this placement decision shall include, but not be limited to, the student's academic history, standardized test performance, current nine weeks exam performance, the student's attendance and conduct record.

 Placement decisions shall be made on a case-by-case basis and the decision of the principal is final.
-All placement decisions shall be made on an annual basis and students shall be required to petition the principal each year they wish to enroll in above grade level courses
+All placement decisions shall be made on an annual basis and students shall be required to petition the principal each year they wish to enroll in above grade level courses contract must be executed by the student, the parent, and the principal.

-If a student participates in an ACCEL option pursuant to a parent's request, a performance contract must be executed by the student, the parent, and the principal.
+If a student participates in an ACCEL option pursuant to a parent's request, a performance